 They're right.

-AI design will fail to replace designers not because the technology isn't impressive, but because design was never really about producing screens.
+AI design will not replace designers because design was never really about producing screens.
 It was about understanding humans well enough to build things they can actually use.
-That understanding is irreducibly human.
-And until it isn't, designers win.

 Comments